 Being portable, they’re highly convenient and you can move them around when needed.

-Windowsill boxes – If the above two ideas can’t fit in your space, this will.
+If the above two ideas don’t fit your garden space then this one might.

-Consider growing lettuce in your windows by placing an attachable bucket or container.
+Consider growing veggies and flowers that are well suited to window boxes.
+For example, lettuce grows great in on windows simply by sowing it in an attachable bucket or window container.

-Imagine how convenient it will be for your kids when they harvest these leafy green right from your window.
+Imagine how convenient it will be for your kids when they harvest these leafy greens right from your window.